Eloy Alfaro International Airport: Former U.S. military presence

 Admiral James Stavridis, chief of the U.S. Southern Command stated on April 21, 2008, that there were no plans to find a replacement drug-interdiction air base in South America if Ecuador declined to renew the lease of Manta.
 Instead, the U.S. military would use existing air bases in El Salvador, Curaçao, and Key West, Florida for drug-surveillance flights.
 Other bases in the continental mass have been posited as candidates for a replacement.
-The most credible claim of a country likely to host such a base is probably Colombia, whose base in Puerto Salgar recently entered a process of recertification by the US military.

 On April 14, 2009, U.S. ambassador to Colombia William Brownfield announced that the base would be relocating from Manta to a location somewhere in Colombia.
 Said Brownfield, "Colombia and the U.S. are collaborating on efforts against illegal drugs.
 Part of this collaboration, without doubt, requires access to facilities between both countries."
 As of July 2009, the U.S. was negotiating with Colombia to use Palanquero Air Base in Puerto Salgar as Manta's replacement.

 The last U.S. military anti-narcotics surveillance mission from Manta was flown on July 17, 2009.